tengcharmaine/tp/docs/DeveloperGuide.md

 **Potential Issues With Current Feature**

-There were many constructive feedbacks given regarding the `addnote` command.

 Firstly, our current `addnote` command only allows user to add a new note, which will be appended to the previous one.
 However, there might be many instances in which the users need to edit or delete specific note.
-Disallowing such commands will make contact quite frustrating at times
+Disallowing this will make adding notes quite frustrating at times.

-Secondly, our patient profile card has a notes section which cannot be hidden and will appear in the UI.
-Users thus might not want to see the notes section in the patient's profile card as it might be very long and distracting, making it unpleasant to the eyes.
+Secondly, each of the contacts in the patient list panel has a notes section which cannot be hidden and will appear in the UI.
+Users might not want to see all the notes for each contact as it might be very long and distracting.

 Lastly, there is a lack of organisation for the notes and users might want to categorize their notes into different sections.